Skip to content

 How It Works

-Most analysis tools send your source code to a server.
-We don’t.
+Most analysis tools either send your source code to a server or require heavy language servers.
+Unfault does neither.

 • Privacy.
-Your actual code never leaves your machine.
-The API only sees the graph structure.
+Your source code never leaves your machine.

 • Speed.
-Parsing happens in parallel on your hardware.
+Parsing runs in parallel on your hardware.
+No round-trips.

 • Consistency.
-The same parsing runs in your editor and in CI.
+The same analysis runs on your laptop and in CI.

 When Unfault parses your code, it builds a graph with nodes and edges: